Magritte-code/pomme/docs/src/examples/index.rst

 Examples
 ########

-Some examples showcasing the use of p3droslo.
+Some examples showcasing the use of pomme.

 (Work in progress!)